 The acceptability of an answer not described explicitly above is left to the discretion of the head grader.

-An individual, theme, or team round problem may be protested before the guts round begins by giving a sheet of paper with a clearly written reason as to why the problem or answer is incorrect to a proctor.
+A Speed, Accuracy, or team round problem may be protested before the guts round begins by giving a sheet of paper with a clearly written reason as to why the problem or answer is incorrect to a proctor.
 The validity of all protests is left to the discretion of the head grader, whose decision is final.
 Guts round problems may not be protested, and accordingly, extra care will be taken by the Problem Czar to ensure that there are no errors in the guts round.

 In general, ties will not be broken.
 In the case of a tie that affects the distribution of prizes, one party will receive the prize and the other will receive an equivalent prize by mail after the competition.

 Check out our partners at the bottom of the page here!